A Latent-Variable Model for Intrinsic Probing: Introduction

 \section{Introduction}

 There have been considerable improvements to the quality of pre-trained contextualized representations in recent years~\citep[e.g.,][]{petersDeepContextualizedWord2018,devlinBERTPretrainingDeep2019,t5}.
 These advances have sparked an interest in understanding what linguistic information may be lurking within the representations themselves~\citep[\emph{inter alia}]{poliakCollectingDiverseNatural2018,zhang-bowman-2018-language,rogers-etal-2020-primer}.
-One philosophy that has been proposed to extract this information is called \defn{probing}, the task of training an external classifier to predict the linguistic property of interest directly from the representations.
+One philosophy that has been proposed to extract this information is called probing, the task of training an external classifier to predict the linguistic property of interest directly from the representations.
 The hope of probing is that it sheds light onto how much linguistic knowledge is present in representations and, perhaps, how that information is structured.
-Probing has grown to be a fruitful area of research, with researchers probing for morphological~\citep{tang-etal-2020-understanding-pure, acs-etal-2021-subword}, syntactic~\citep{voita-titov-2020-information, hall-maudslay-etal-2020-tale, acs-etal-2021-subword}, and semantic~\citep{vulic-etal-2020-probing,tang-etal-2020-understanding-pure} information.\looseness=-1

-In this paper, we focus on one type of probing known as \defn{intrinsic probing} \citep{dalviWhatOneGrain2019,intrinsic}, a subset of which specifically aims to ascertain how information is structured within a representation.
+Probing has grown to be a fruitful area of research, with researchers probing for morphological~\citep{tang-etal-2020-understanding-pure, acs-etal-2021-subword}, syntactic~\citep{voita-titov-2020-information, hall-maudslay-etal-2020-tale, acs-etal-2021-subword}, and semantic~\citep{vulic-etal-2020-probing,tang-etal-2020-understanding-pure} information.\looseness=-1 In this paper, we focus on one type of probing known as intrinsic probing \citep{dalviWhatOneGrain2019,intrinsic}, a subset of which specifically aims to ascertain how information is structured within a representation.
 This means that we are not solely interested in determining whether a network encodes the tense of a verb, but also in pinpointing exactly \emph{which} neurons in the network are responsible for encoding the property.
-Unfortunately, the na{\"i}ve formulation of intrinsic probing requires one to analyze all possible combinations of neurons, which is intractable even for the smallest representations used in modern-day NLP.
-For example, analyzing all combinations of 768-dimensional \bert word representations would require us to train $2^{768}$ different probes, one for each combination of neurons, which far exceeds the estimated number of atoms in the observable universe.
+Unfortunately, the na{\"i}ve formulation of intrinsic probing requires one to test all possible combinations of neurons, which is intractable even for the smallest representations used in modern-day NLP.
+For example, analyzing all combinations of 768-dimensional \bert representations would require training $2^{768}$ probes, one for each combination of neurons, which far exceeds the estimated number of atoms in the observable universe.